-BEREC has a long history of working on Net Neutrality issues and has recently received new responsibilities with the adoption of the TSM Regulation (Regulation (EU) 2015/2120).
-With the growing trend among consumers towards internet enabled services expected to continue, preserving open internet access will become ever more important and BEREC will need to work actively to support national regulators in applying the Regulation in a consistent way throughout Europe.
-To that end, BEREC will make it a strategic priority to investigate the ways in which net neutrality is affected by changes in markets and new technologies and to encourage national regulators to share experience on the practical implementation of the Regulation and the BEREC guidelines.
+BEREC has a long history of working on Net Neutrality issues and has recently received new responsibilities with the adoption of the TSM regulation (Regulation 2015/2120).
+With the growing trend among consumers towards internet enabled services expected to continue, the measures on open internet access will become ever more important and BEREC will need to work actively to support national regulators in applying the Regulation in a consistent way throughout Europe.
+To that end, BEREC will make it a strategic priority to continue its work looking at how net neutrality is affected by changes in markets and new technologies and to encourage national regulators to share experience on the practical implementation of the Regulation and the BEREC guidelines.